-Queensland Fire and Emergency Services has a responsibility identified in The Act and State Plan to ensure that persons performing functions under The Act in relation to all phases of disaster operations are appropriately trained.
-QFES have developed the Queensland Disaster Management Training Framework (QDMTF) that identifies the relevant courses that are to be undertaken by those persons, depending on their role.
+Queensland Police Services has a responsibility identified in The Act and State Plan to ensure that persons performing functions under The Act in relation to all phases of disaster operations are appropriately trained.
+QPS Emergency Management Coordination Command (EMCC) have developed the Queensland Disaster Management Training Framework (QDMTF) that identifies the relevant courses that are to be undertaken by those persons, depending on their role.

-Each member agency is responsible for ensuring that staff undertaking disaster and emergency management work have, or plan to have received the appropriate training for their roles, in particular those courses identified in the QDMTF.
+Each member agency is responsible for ensuring that staff undertaking disaster and emergency management work have, or plan to have received the appropriate training for their roles, particularly those courses identified in the QDMTF.

 The LDMG Executive will assist with identifying, supporting and reporting on attendance at relevant training for LDMG, and sub-group members and the Local Disaster Coordination Centre team.
-This will be undertaken in consultation with the QFES Emergency Management Coordinator.
+This will be undertaken in consultation with the QPS Emergency Management Coordinator.

 Those working closely in the Disaster and Emergency Management area should have an appropriate level of competency as required in the Queensland Disaster Management Framework (QDMF) and can also consider training that will provide a level of expertise and knowledge for their role, to better assist and support disaster operations.
-Queensland Fire and Emergency Services and the Murweh Shire Council can provide advice on appropriate courses and training available.
+Queensland Police Emergency Management Coordinator and the Murweh Shire Council can provide advice on appropriate courses and training available.